 A hub for international research and a destination for patients seeking exceptional care, St. Louis is the ideal place to train and excel in health, medicine and research.

 The city is home to more than labs and hospitals, though.
-St. Louis attracts artists, engineers, entrepreneurs, activists and other innovative professionals working at the forefront of diverse fields and endeavors.
+St. Louis attracts artists, engineers, entrepreneurs, activists and other innovative professionals working at the forefront of innovative fields and endeavors.

 Because St. Louis tends to keep a low profile, newcomers are often surprised by its abundance of character, culture and entertainment.
 In fact, the city earns accolades from techies, foodies, music-lovers and outdoor enthusiasts nationwide.